 After having a discussion with my business strategist, we decided that it’s best to be transparent and write a blog post about what happened.

 I hope we can catch at least some of our subscribers by sharing this blog post in an effort to be encouraged to subscribe again, which you can do so by clicking the sharing buttons below.

 Fortunately, we still have customer’s email addresses.
-But more importantly than building up our email list again, we are going to attempt to make some changes in our business so mistakes like this don’t happen in the future.
+But more important than building up our email list again, we are going to attempt to make some changes in our business so mistakes like this don’t happen in the future.

 Change #1: Take care of our health